How to Rename Schema’s in SQL Server

-During my time as a SQL Database Administrator, assisting with a task like this is a rare event.
-If you are more of a Database Developer, then you’ll probably need to do this more often.
+During my time as a SQL Database Administrator, assisting with a task like this is a rare event, so it’s great to note some information down.

-If you are making this change to a Production SQL Server, you should ensure all SQL queries that use tables included in this change are updated with the new schema name.
+If you are making this change to a Production SQL Server, you should plan and communicate the change. to ensure all SQL queries that use tables included in this change are updated with the new schema name.

 -- Create a new schema in MS SQL Server